Lieyu: Name

 According to tradition, Greater Kinmen/Kinmen Island and Lesser Kinmen/Lieyu were originally one island.
 Lieyu was split-off (裂 lie) from Kinmen Island, hence the name Lieyu.

 History

-The first people arrived from the Central Plains of China during the Tang Dynasty and quickly developed the island.
+The first people arrived from the Central Plains of China during the Tang dynasty and quickly developed the island.
 The population quickly multiplied.
-During the Tang Dynasty, a horse pasture was set up on the island.
-During the Song Dynasty, a salt works was constructed.
-During the Ming Dynasty, a frontier command was constructed.
-During the Qing Dynasty, a garrison was sent to protect against Japanese pirates.
+During the Tang dynasty, a horse pasture was set up on the island.
+During the Song dynasty, a salt works was constructed.
+During the Ming dynasty, a frontier command was constructed.
+During the Qing dynasty, a garrison was sent to protect against Japanese pirates.

 On July 26, 1950, ROC forces on the Dadan Island (Tatan), in total 298 soldiers, repulsed an attack (大擔島戰役) from a People's Liberation Army force of 700 soldiers that landed on the island.

-In January 1985, a boat of surrendered Chinese fishermen were executed on Shi Islet by military orders.
-Donggang Bay was the site of another 1987 Lieyu Massacre.
+In January 1985, eight Chinese fishermen from a stranded boat were executed on Shi Islet by military orders.

+Donggang Bay, Lieyu Island, was the site of 1987 Lieyu Massacre, where nineteen or more Vietnamese refugees were killed on March 7, 1987 by the ROC armed forces.